Category Archives: Art work

 Powder to the people Drawing tools

 Noggin means head and Noggin the Nog was the name of a British childrens character – a viking.
-I got Noggin as nickname from some english friends I had back in the 80’s.
-The pacifier was a kind of “logo” I used…
+I got Noggin as nickname from some English friends I had back in the 80’s. and named my business Noggin.

 Watercolor

-These paintings was made by watercolor and pencil with inspiration from photos taken during our round the world trip between 1989-19991.
+These paintings is made by watercolor and pencil, inspired by photos taken during a round the world trip 1989-19991.

 thaichildren